Front for a Country in Solidarity: History

-Shortly after the founding of the party, Bordón stood for President at the 1995 elections with Álvarez as running mate.
-The campaign was very successful, and Bordón came second with 33 percent of the vote.
 Subsequently, Bordón proposed converting FrePaSo into a unified party, while Álvarez wanted a loose confederation of different parties.
 On May 17, 1995, Bordón and Álvarez announced the formation of a confederation, with a unified political platform and leadership, with the third largest block in the Argentine National Congress.
 The Intransigent Party and the Christian Democratic Party joined the coalition.
 Bordón later resigned after a leadership battle and returned to the Justicialist Party.